superna9999/pyfdt/README.md

  - dtbtodts.py : how to convert from DTB to DTS
  - fusemount.py : how to mount the DTB into a Device Tree filesystem you can recompile using dtc
  - python-generate.py : generate a FDT in 100% python and generate a DTS from it
+ - walktree.py : List all paths of the device tree

 [Device Tree Wiki](http://www.devicetree.org)
 [Device Tree Compiler](http://www.devicetree.org/Device_Tree_Compiler)